mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 The `json_pure` gem is needed for merb to install on [JRuby](http://jruby.codehaus.org/) (Java implementation of a Ruby Interpreter), otherwise use the `json` gem as it's faster.

 Merb is ORM agnostic, but as the title of this book suggests we'll be using DataMapper.
 Should you want to stick with ActiveRecord or play with Sequel, check the [Merb documentation](http://merb.rubyforge.org/files/README.html) for install instructions.

 #### Installing DataMapper

 ***
 DataMapper has spit into the gems `dm-core` and `dm-more`, the old `datamapper` gem is now outdated.

 If you have an older version of `datamapper`, `data_objects`, or `do_mysql`, `merb_datamapper` (< 0.9) you should remove them first.
 ***

 We will use MySQL in the following example, but you can use either sqlite3 or PostgreSQL, just install the appropriate gem.
 You will also need to ensure that MySQL is on your system path for the gem to install correctly.

-(TODO) - JDBC_do install

 To get the gems from source: